tyler-peirce/OceanOmics-draft-genomes/README.md

 # User guide

 There are three main nextflow scripts to run the genome assembly pipeline, each step will generate a set of statistics that can be compiled in either .tsv format or .tdt format using the tsv.compile code.
 This pipeline assumes you have paired end illumina reads, with lanes pooled together.
+Please ensure you are familiar with the requirements of storing results in the ogl_ilmn_database, all results from OceanOmics Draft Genomes pipeline will need to be pushed to this git for storage in the sql database (https://github.com/Computational-Biology-OceanOmics/olg_ilmn_database/tree/main).

 # Reads Quality Control